Gardening Greta Lewanski Gardening Greta Lewanski

 First thing after the snow melts, cut your grass short where you are planning to build your garden and water thoroughly.
 If the grass is already cut short from the previous fall, don’t worry about this step.

-Buy or scavenge a piece of clear plastic (I tend to hoard plastic scraps for this very purpose).
+Buy or scavenge a piece of clear plastic.
 The bigger the better.
 If pieces are too small, it’s harder to weigh therm all down and you might lose some in a wind storm.

 Cover the entire garden-to-be area in plastic and weigh down with rocks, lumber, fire wood, or anything else.
 This is probably the most important step, as you don’t want wind to pick these up and move them around.
 This will lead to frustration and lots of tedious work on your end!

-The plastic does need to be clear - the sun shining through the plastic will heat up the underlying grass - killing it!
+The plastic does need to be clear for true solarization - the sun shining through the plastic will heat up the underlying grass - killing it!
+You can do an alternative version with solid plastic which works more like the smother method.
+Using solid plastic won’t heat up the soil as much, making it take more time.

 Now wait for 4 weeks and check!
 Be patient.
 Once the underlying grass is dead (it will turn green to yellow to brown) you are ready to garden.